DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 ### Initializing the environment

-This will download all the resources required to launch the VMs.
-This will not download the dependencies.
-See [above](#Dependencies) for that.
+This will download all the resources required to launch the VMs, and install all the system dependencies.

 > This step should be done only once.